 - Participate in two pre-meeting webinars (dates below).

-- Complete a 20-minute digital recording (.mp3, .mp4, or .wav format) of a conversation with a colleague, friend or family member who talks to them about a real change they are thinking about making or wanting to make and upload to the trainer’s secure server.
+- Complete a 20-minute digital recording (.mp3, .mp4, or .wav format) of a conversation with a colleague or friend who is thinking about making a real change but has not yet started taking steps to make that change.
+Upload the recording using the link provided.

-- Participate in a conversation with the trainer about feedback on the recording.
+- Schedule and participate in a conversation with the trainer about feedback and coaching on your recording.

-- Send your personal goals and team goals for outcomes of participating in NNEDLearn 2021 to the trainer.
+- Send your personal goals and team goals for outcomes of participating in NNEDLearn 2023 to the trainer and upload your team goals to the discussion forum.

 - Collect team member baseline data on service participant engagement and retention rates.

 - The definition of MI and important foundational concepts for guiding conversations about change.

 - The core skills used in MI and practice using them.